winglang/wing/rfcs/sprint6.md

 ### As such the focus of the sprint is:

-- p0 Having Elad’s blog post somewhere out in public
+- p0 Having Elad’s blog post somewhere out in public with a cta
 - p0 [guts-web-dev] Having a winglang.io website working
   - We need a title currently “wing”
-  - We need a tagline currently
+  - We need a tagline
 - p0 [design] having wing logo
 - p2 [content] Having a demo video inside our README
 - p0 [dev] Having a github.com/winglang/wing repo (instead of monadahq/winglang)
 - p0 [integration] Having a signup process for getting winglang repo permission
+  - signuup on page -> (fill in form -> )? get an invite to github repo
 - p1 [integration] Having a form that is part of the onboarding process
 - p0 [elad] Having a winglang slack workspace (not monada) for people to join
 - p1 [elad] Having a docs.winglang.io documentation site working with full content